piegope/doc/docs/en/rdm/windows/commands/file/data-sources.md

 ---
-title: Data Sources
+title: Data sources
 ---
 Use ***File – Data Sources*** to manage data sources. {{ en.RDM }} supports multiple types of data source.
 Most are available only with an Team Edition of {{ en.RDM }}.

-Please refer to the [Data Source Types](/rdm/windows/data-sources/data-sources-types/) topic for more information on all supported types of data sources.
+Please refer to [Data Source Types](/rdm/windows/data-sources/data-sources-types/) for more information on all supported types of data sources.
 ![Data Source](https://webdevolutions.azureedge.net/docs/en/rdm/windows/clip11314.png)

 ## Settings